drauschenbach/stuart-redis/README.md

 $ luarocks install stuart-redis
 ```

-To work with a remote Redis server, a Redis client libary will also be required. [redis-lua](https://luarocks.org/modules/nrk/redis-lua) is currently favored because it is based on LuaSocket, [which can also be used within a Go app](https://github.com/BixData/gluasocket):
+To work with a remote Redis server, a Redis client libary will also be required. [redis-lua](https://luarocks.org/modules/nrk/redis-lua) is currently chosen because it is based on LuaSocket, which is widely available on many platforms, and [which can also be used within a Go app](https://github.com/BixData/gluasocket).

 ```sh
 $ luarocks install redis-lua